Super-sportsmanlike turf flag football. Loads of fun for rookies and players who are rusty too!

 - Games are 55 minutes in length, with a stoppage for halftime for 2-5 mins.

-- Teams are comprised of seven (7) OUTDOOR GRASS and six (6) for INDOOR TURF players.
+- Teams are comprised of seven (7) OUTDOOR GRASS or six (6) for INDOOR TURF players.
 A default will occur if any team cannot field a squad 10 minutes after the official start time.

 - A team can play with a minimum of 6 people (outdoors) and 5 people (turf), as long as there are two (2) of each gender on the field at all times.
 Captains may agree to waive the rules regarding minimum players but this should be decided before the game starts.
 IF IT IS AGREED THAT THE GAME COUNTS, IT COUNTS!